Greenhouse Gas Reporting Program

 Total reported emissions decreased by 4.5% from 2011 to 2012.
 This decline was mostly related to a decrease in total reported emissions from power plants.
 Emissions from power plants decreased by 6.3% from 2011 to 2012.
 This is due to a switching from coal to natural gas for electricity generation and a slight decrease in electricity production.

-- Power plants accounted for about 40% of U.S. carbon pollution and 67% of direct emissions reported in 2012.
+- Power plants accounted for about one-third of total U.S. greenhouse gas emissions in 2012.

-Power plants accounted for 2.09 billion metric tons CO2e, which represents 67% of emissions reported to the GHGRP and 31% of total U.S. GHG emissions.
+Power plants accounted for 2.09 billion metric tons CO2e, which represents 67% of emissions reported to the GHGRP and approximately one-third of total U.S. GHG emissions.

 See the U.S. GHG Inventory report for more information about total U.S. emissions.